Nursing Assistant Disciplinary Hearing Defense

 - Positive criminal background checks

-Cases relevant to the practice of nursing involve a breach in the standard of nursing.
+Cases relevant to the practice of nursing involve a breach of the standard of nursing.
 They consist of the following mistakes:

 - Failure to record information or the type of nursing care that was provided